Integrative-Human-Physiology-Lab/MotorTCD_EMBC_2023/README.md

 # **GETTING STARTED**
 **1. Order the Off-The-Shelf Components:**

-  Order the components as listed in the [Bill of Material](https://github.com/Pradeshi/MOTORTCD/blob/main/Documentation/BOM%206.xlsx) for the project.
+  Order the components as listed in the [Bill of Material](https://github.com/Pradeshi/MotorTCD-1/blob/main/Documentation/BOM.xlsx) for the project.

 **2. Print the 3D-printable files:**

-Print the Faceplate, Motor Rack A and B and Motor Rack Cover as listed in the [Print_Files](https://github.com/Pradeshi/MOTORTCD/tree/main/Design%20Files/Print%20Files).
+Print the STL file as shown in the [Print_Files](https://github.com/Pradeshi/MotorTCD-1/tree/main/Print_Files).

 **3. Start the Assembly:**
-The [Assembly Guide](https://github.com/Pradeshi/MOTORTCD/tree/main/Design%20Files/Print%20Files) shows you step by step process to assemble and wire the entire project with pictures.
+The [Assembly Guide](https://github.com/Pradeshi/MotorTCD-1/blob/main/Documentation/assembly%20guide.pdf) shows you step by step process to assemble and wire the entire project with pictures.
 The entire assembly process is break down into following steps:
 1. Assembly of 3D-printed components
 2. Assembly of power components
 3. Assembly of motor components